atyvaert/ML--predicting-hotel-prices/README.md

 FEATURE_ENGINEERING
 ---------------------------------------------------------------------------------------------------

 In this file feature engineering is performed.
-Feature engineering is the step in which features are created from the data, these features are created to improve the performance of the models.
+Feature engineering is the process of designing and creating new features from raw data that can improve the performance of models.
 Our data contained a lot of categorical variables, for these variables we had to create dummy variables.
-To not have to many variables, a maximum cardinality of 10 was imposed for most of these variables.
+To limit the amount of features, a maximum cardinality of 10 was imposed for most of these variables.
 3 additional variables were created as well:
 - room_type_conflict: equals 1 if the assigned room is not equal to the reserved room type.